CountBricks: How Much to Install a Dryer Vent

 • Patch interior plaster, prime, and finish coat

-The CountBricks estimate landed at $1,645 with a 22% contingency built in for unforeseen masonry conditions.
-When the crew uncovered an extra joist bay, they logged a change order on their phone; the platform updated totals to $1,782 and issued a revised PDF instantly to the homeowner.
-Final profit margin: 34%—a full 9% higher than the GC’s average on similar retrofits.
+The CountBricks estimate was $1,645 with a 22% contingency for unforeseen conditions.
+When an extra joist bay was uncovered, a change order updated totals to $1,782, with a final profit margin of 34%, 9% higher than average.

-• Live material feeds saved the GC $87 when duct pricing dropped mid-week
+• Live material feeds saved $87 when duct pricing dropped mid-week

 • Automated code prompts prevented a costly re-inspection

-Your next residential project—whether a simple first-floor vent or a multi-story chase—can benefit from the same precision.
-Open CountBricks.com/portfolio to explore additional success stories, or schedule hands-on training at CountBricks.com/consultation.
-Knowing exactly how much to install a dryer vent is just the beginning; with CountBricks, every scope line becomes a profit opportunity.
+Your next residential project can benefit from the same precision.
+Visit CountBricks.com to explore success stories or schedule training.
+Knowing how much to install a dryer vent is just the beginning; with CountBricks, every scope line becomes a profit opportunity.